 2. 765, 777, 781 Middle Neck Road and 2 Gutheil Lane (Residence E District or Apartment District and MNR-MIO District): The existing Village DPW site is an out-of-place industrial-type use located along a predominantly commercial/residential corridor.
-The site is approximately 2.62 acres.
 There is a small Nassau County Police Department (NCPD) post building situated near the property frontage, but the other buildings are located towards the rear of the property.
 The front of the DPW property contains municipal vehicles and DPW activities.
-There are vacant properties to the north of the DPW yard, which are included in the Property of Interest as part of a potential revitalization of the site.
+There are vacant properties to the north of the DPW yard, which are included in the property of interest as part of a potential redevelopment of the site.
 Single-family residences are located north, east and south of the Village DPW while commercial and religious institutional uses are located to the west and a commercial office building is also located to the south.

-Property of Interest No. 2 (Village DPW) along the east side of Middle Neck Road, south of Gutheil Lane.
+Property of Interest No. 2 (Village DRW) along the east side of Middle Neck Road, south of Gutheil Lane.